 Other electronics could be a Hydrowave Fish Feeding Stimulator which sends out sounds underwater that mimic bait fish thrashing either in a passive or aggressive mode.

 Remember the Flasher?
 All of our units still have them.
-When you are Downlining marking several fish & you decide to Spot Lock or Anchor your trolling motor, turning on your Flasher will give you a 360° view under your boat.
+When you are Downlining marking several fish & you decide to Spot Lock or Anchor your trolling motor, turning on your Flasher will give you a 360° view under your boat and while sitting still in the water you will see fish under the boat as they move as opposed to sonar or down imaging which only shows the movement from right to left as a snapshot.
+It is possible that when the fish move away it is noticed on the flasher but not on sonar or down imaging until the screen refreshes.